-If you’re thinking about working with a debt settlement company to negotiate or settle your debts, there are some essential questions you should ask them before you sign up.
-Keep in mind new debt relief rules went into effect September 27, 2010 (for required disclosures) and October 27, 2010 (upfront fee ban).
+If you’re thinking about working with a debt settlement company to negotiate or settle your debts, there are some essential questions you should ask them before you sign up that can help you determine if the settlement company is legitimate and if they are the best option for helping you.

 1. What are your fees?

-Under the FTC’s debt relief rules, settlement firms cannot charge up-front fees after October 27, 2010.
-The first fee cannot be charged until a debt is settled.
-If you do not get full written disclosure listing your expected fees – Red Flag!
+Settlement firms cannot charge up-front fees based on FTC rules, and your first fee cannot be charged until a debt is settled.
+If you do not get full written disclosure listing your expected fees, consider that a red flag and seek another settlement firm to help you with your debt.

 2. How long have you been in the debt settlement business and how much debt have you settled?

 Many companies don’t settle much debt at all, and young companies have very little experience.
-Under the new debt relief rules, companies that describe results they have had with other consumers must base those claims on all consumers who have enrolled in their programs, not just a few of their best examples.
-If the company cannot provide proof of their experience – Red Flag!
+Debt relief rules require that companies base claims on all consumers who have enrolled in their programs and not just a few of their best examples when describing their results.
+If the company cannot provide proof of their experience – red flag!

 3. Can you stop my creditors from calling me?

 It is not possible to stop all creditor calls.
-If they say they can – Red Flag!
+If a debt settlement company says they can – red flag!

 4. Will you be making monthly payments to my creditors?